mattermost/mattermost-developer-documentation/site/content/blog/2022-03-22-schema-migrations.md

 As we mentioned in the beginning, as the application evolves, you need to find a way to keep track of your changes.
 It’s pretty straightforward for the source code, using a version control system and publishing releases with semantic versioning is a proven way that works for many teams.
 There are also alternatives to versioning strategy but in the essence, they generally serve similar purposes.

 So, what happens to your schema changes over time?
-One way to track these changes is to sync the schema versioning to the application version.
+One way to track these changes is to tie the schema versioning to the application version.
 Although it seems to make sense at a glance, there is a major difference once you dig deeper into the motivations of versioning.
 In a nutshell, you don’t need to give promises as your public API since the database is not intended for public use (generally).
 So you don’t need to follow major, minor, and patch semantics.
 But still, you may want to track the changes for several reasons.
 Let’s review some of these reasons:

 ### Track history of a version

 You can see when a table or column was changed and who changed it.
-You can also see how the change is implemented by looking diffs between the two versions.
+You can also see how the change is implemented by looking at diffs between the two versions.

 ### Restore a previous version

-If there is an error in any version, if the current version is broken, or if you simply like a previous version better, you can replace the current version with a previous one.
+If there is an error in any version, or the current version is broken, or if you simply like a previous version better, you can replace the current version with a previous one.

 If we have enough reasons to control versions of our schema, let’s continue with how we can manage this.